Reaching kids

 We gather them.

-Children's ministers come together — sometimes from across a country, sometimes from across a region or a network here at home.
+Children's ministers come together — sometimes from across a country, sometimes from across a region.

 2